HumanBrainProject/openMINDS/README.md

 [BACK TO TOP](#welcome)

-## License & acknowledgements <a name="license-and-acknowledgements"/>
+## License, adoptions & acknowledgements <a name="license-adoptions-acknowledgements"/>

 openMINDS is licensed under the MIT License.

+Within EBRAINS, the openMINDS metadata models are adopted by the EBRAINS Knowledge Graph and Interactive Brain Atlas.
+In addition, openMINDS is currently in the process of being adopted by the Japan Brain/MINDS project.

 **Logo:** The openMINDS logo was created by U. Schlegel, based on an original sketch by C. Hagen Blixhavn and feedback by L. Zehl.

-The metadata model specifications as well as surrounding code and tools were developed developed in part or in whole in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270, No. 785907, and No. 945539 (Human Brain Project SGA1, SGA2, and SGA3).
+The openMINDS project is powered by [HBP](https://www.humanbrainproject.eu) (Human Brain Project) and [EBRAINS](https://ebrains.eu/): The metadata model specifications as well as surrounding code and tools were developed developed in part or in whole in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270, No. 785907, and No. 945539 (Human Brain Project SGA1, SGA2, and SGA3).

 [BACK TO TOP](#welcome)